dungba88/jenova/README.md

 A simple but extensible EV3 bot written in Python and run on ev3dev platform.

+## demo

+A demo can be found at: http://ev3.dungba.org/ui/

 ## requirements

 The following packages need to be installed via `pip`